Here’s our no-stress guide to filing your taxes — and getting it right — if you've never done it before.

 However, you might need to use some other forms: if you want to itemize deductions (Schedule A); report taxable interest or dividends above $1,500 (Schedule B); report profits, losses and expenses from freelancing gigs (Schedule C); add up your gains and losses from investing in stocks, bonds and more (Schedule D); or deduct mortgage interest payments above $600 (Form 1098).

-If you hire a good tax pro or use tax software from H&R Block, you won't have to worry about getting your hands on any forms.
-Your tax preparer or tax solution will complete the proper forms for you.
+If you hire a good tax pro or use tax software, you won't have to worry about getting your hands on any forms.

 4. Get an early start.